pingswept/me30-website/content/logistics/projects.md

 **Due date: Tuesday, December 6, high noon**

 In class on December 6, we will test drive the robots through a basic course-- basically a U-shaped hallway with a 30 cm doorway.
 If your robot can navigate and meets the requirements above, it will do fine.

+**Project grading:** As with all projects in ME 30, if your robot demonstrates an attempt at meeting all requirements, you receive full points for the project.

 ### Rough requirements for project 5